ahobsonsayers/closedcode/README.md

 docker compose up -d
 ```

-### Environment Variables
+### **Environment Variables**

 When running the Web UI, the following env vars can be set to configure authentication.

 - `OPENCODE_SERVER_USERNAME` - Username for Web UI authentication (Default: `opencode`)
 - `OPENCODE_SERVER_PASSWORD` - Password for Web UI authentication (Default: not set/no auth)

-## Extending
+## **Extending**

 This image also works well as a base image to be extended and worked upon.
-An example of this can be seen in the OpenChamber repository, which offers a more feature-rich web UI for developing with OpenCode.
+An example of this can be seen in the [closedchamber](https://github.com/ahobsonsayers/closedchamber) repository, which offers a docker container for running [openchamber](https://github.com/btriapitsyn/openchamber) - a feature-rich web ui for developing with opencode.